 So how big should that initial segment be?
 Well, it’s a million-dollar question.
 If we take a SaaS product into consideration, 1000 customers is a decent number to start with.
 For instance, if a product is targeting restaurants, then the minimum viable segment can be 1000 Italian restaurants in a particular region.
 This can give you an insight into customers who have similar tastes and expectations, therefore propelling your competitive advantage.

-It’s about pandering to the similar or the same needs and pain points
+It’s about pandering to the similar needs and pain points

 To simply put it, in an ideal MVS, a set of customers will share similar needs and pain points.
 So the idea is to trace such customers and gradually build a small segment for your MVP.